tshmak/lassosum/README.md

 Note that if you specify the `pheno` or the `covar` option in `validate`, it would be advised to keep sample in these dataset the same as the test sample.
 If a different test sample is used (or if a different `test.bfile` specified), then the polygenic score is re-calculated from the betas, and because this is not parallelized across the chromosomes, this can be very time consuming.

 ### Support
-If there are any questions or problems with running or installing `lassosum`, please do email me at <tshmak@hku.hk>.
+If there are any questions or problems with running or installing `lassosum`, please do email me at <timmak@yahoo.com>.